 V&E’s Women’s Initiative launches to increase the recruitment, retention, and advancement of women at the Firm.
 With Management Committee leadership, the Women’s Initiative remains active today advocating for women lawyers.
 In 2016, V&E is ranked one of the “50 Best Law Firms for Women” by Working Mother magazine and Flex Time Lawyers, the seventh time V&E is recognized for leading the industry in creating best practices to retain and promote women lawyers.

 Joseph C. Dilg begins his term as Managing Partner, a position he holds until 2012.
 Dilg steered the firm through the aftermath of its client Enron Corp.’s failure and subsequent bankruptcy in December 2001.
-(The firm would settle all claims arising out of its representation of Enron in 2006.)
+(The firm was cleared of wrongdoing in all governmental investigations, dismissed in all of the class actions brought and resolved claims in Enron’s bankruptcy proceedings in 2006).
 During Dilg’s tenure, the firm experienced robust international growth in Asia and the Middle East, expanding into Dubai, Tokyo, Hong Kong and Riyadh.

 Located in the Dubai International Financial Centre (DIFC), the office serves as the coordinating center for the firm’s work in the region and is predominantly staffed by native, Arabic speaking lawyers, all of whom are internationally qualified, enabling V&E to provide proficient advice both to regional and international clients.
 Many of the firm’s clients are leaders in the energy, construction, infrastructure, telecommunications, and financial services sectors, operating across the region and globally.